zspann/cssi-prework-dictionary-lab/README.md

 2. Return a team's colors, as a string: `Black and Red` or `Green and White`

 3. Return the points scored by each player on a team.
 There should be a ' - ' between each player and their points.
 A comma and a space should separate each name.
+The whole string should end with a period.

+To do this, you'll want to loop through the player and points and use .format to get the dash and comma.
+`Name - Points, Name2 - Points2,`.
+Then at the end of the iteration, you can manipulate the string to delete the last comma and instead add a period.

 ```
 >>> print player_points('Chicago Bulls')
 Michael Jordan - 28 pts, Scottie Pippen - 22 pts, Dennis Rodman - 18 pts, Tony Kukoc - 20 pts, Ron Artest - 12 pts.
 ```

 4. Return all the stats for a player, given a player's team and name.
+Notice that each stat (except for the last) is separated by a new line \n.
 ```
 >>> print player_stats('Chicago Bulls', 'Scottie Pippen')
 Name: Michael Jordan